He's six over parr, the leader in the clubhouse, Trevor Emelman, at minus three in the PGA championships.

 They were out there trying to find out where the dots weren't connected, right?

-Uh this is the uh Abel Danger Group, the uh defense intelligence agency unit that was surveilling Mohammed Atta, had him under surveillance, knew he was in Brooklyn with three of the other hijackers one year before 9-11, ten days before they issued their final report,
+This is the Abel Danger Group, the Defense Intelligence Agency unit that was surveilling Mohammed Atta, had him under surveillance, knew he was in Brooklyn with three of the other hijackers.

-they were warned, the commission was warned by a uniform military officer that the uh the uh account would be incomplete without reference to what he described as the secret military operation that by the summer of 2000 had identified as a potential threat, uh Mohammed Atta, member of Al Qaeda.
+One year before 9-11, 10 days before they issued their final report, they were warned, the commission was warned by a uniformed military officer that the account would be incomplete without reference to what he described as the secret military operation that by the summer of 2000 had identified as a potential threat, Mohamed Atta, member of al-Qaeda.

-You got a bunch of pompous SOBs in the Democratic Party running around talking about how Bush didn't connect the dots and Bush is responsible for this, and you got the the Jersey girls out there going crazy over all of this, and now we find out that the commission itself, supposedly connecting the dots, missed a huge one.
+You got a bunch of pompous SOBs in the Democratic Party running around talking about how Bush didn't connect the dots and Bush is responsible for this.

-Uh-b uh I can't I think is it Larry?
+I can't, I think, is it Larry?

-Um, I can't find his first name.
+Well, I can't find his first name.

 On Wednesday, however, Felsenberg said that the uniformed officer who briefed two staff members in July 2004 had indeed mentioned Mr. Atta.